 Private medical insurance and RLE

 Because refractive lens exchange on a clear lens is elective and corrects refractive error rather than treating disease, it is generally excluded from standard private medical insurance policies such as Bupa, AXA Health, Aviva, Vitality and WPA — in the same way that laser eye surgery is excluded.
 The picture changes once a genuine, visually significant cataract is present: cataract surgery itself is often covered by these insurers, though policies typically pay only for a standard monofocal lens, leaving you to fund any premium trifocal or EDOF upgrade privately as a top-up.
 So if you are borderline — with early lens changes that may already count as cataract — it is worth asking your insurer and surgeon whether your surgery could be treated as cataract surgery with a self-funded lens upgrade rather than fully private RLE.
 For a clear-lens RLE the realistic route is self-pay, and the practical mechanism for spreading the cost is the clinic’s 0% or low-rate finance.
 Always confirm cover in writing before booking.
+See our guidance for insured patients and our finance page.

 Risks of refractive lens exchange — and why they matter to the decision